Ruggles station: History

 Ruggles station opened on May 4, 1987, and was built as part of an Orange Line realignment project which relocated the former Washington Street Elevated Orange Line service into the Southwest Corridor.
 Commuter rail service to the station began on October 5, 1987.
 Located where there had not previously been a station, Ruggles was built to serve Northeastern University and the Longwood Medical Area, and to replace Dudley Square station as a major bus terminal for the Orange Line.
+Only weekday commuter rail service stopped at Ruggles until May 8, 2000, when weekend service was added.

 The busway was originally paved with asphalt, which soon eroded from the stopping and starting of buses.
 In 1988, the MBTA paid $430,000 to repave it with more-durable concrete.
 The upper busway was closed for one year ending on February 6, 2006, for a $3.2 million rehabilitation.

 The entire Orange Line, including the Orange Line platform at Ruggles station, was closed from August 19 to September 18, 2022, during maintenance work.
 Commuter Rail and bus service to the station was not affected.